Lori Loughlin’s Daughters Will Not Go Back To School At USC Out Of Fear Of Being ‘Viciously Bullied’ Per ‘TMZ’

 Looks like University of Southern California school officials will not have to decide whether or not Lori Loughlin’s daughters will be permitted to stay at the school because they’ve already decided to leave.

-Sources close to the famous family tell TMZ, that Isabella and Olivia Giannulli have decided to drop out of the University out of fear of getting “viciously bullied” if they did indeed decide to continue their education there.
+Sources close to the famous family tell TMZ that Isabella and Olivia Giannulli have decided to drop out of the university out of fear of getting “viciously bullied” if they did indeed decide to continue their education there.
 While it appears as though it was the girls’ decision to leave the school, the insider shares that Lori Loughlin and her husband, fashion designer Mossimo Giannulli, are fully onboard with their daughters’ decision to withdraw.

 To make matters even worse, the source shares that the two girls didn’t even want to go to USC in the first place and only did after their parents pushed them to.
 Olivia and Bella had their sights set on a school with a big party scene and were more concerned with that than academics, which is why they wanted to attend Arizona State University.